 Monzo is a start-up business, and as such it is not yet profitable.
-Indeed, in 2020 Monzo reported that they made losses of over £111 million in the year to July 2020, largely because of the pandemic.
-Whilst it is not uncommon for start-up businesses to make losses, business owners should make themselves aware of the current situation with Monzo before committing their funds to them, as even though deposits are protected up to £85,000, if there were issues, then it would likely cause business disruption.
+Indeed, in 2020 it reported that it made losses of over £111 million in the year to July 2020, largely because of the pandemic.
+Whilst it is not uncommon for start-up businesses to make losses, business owners check the current situation and make themselves aware of the current situation with Monzo before committing their funds to them, as even though deposits are protected up to £85,000, if there were issues, then it would likely cause business disruption.

 The Monzo business account offers a modern, efficient solution for businesses to manage their banking, that could significantly save time, especially for sole traders and small businesses.